RajGhugare19/dreamerv2/README.md

 <img src="test/results/eval.png" width="5000" height="400">

 In freeway, the agent gets stuck in a local maxima, wherein it learns to always move forward.
 The reason being that it is not penalised for crashing into cars.
-Probably to policy entropy regularisation, its returns drop drastically around the 1 million frame mark, and gradually improve while maintaing the policy entropy.
+Probably due to policy entropy regularisation, its returns drop drastically around the 1 million frame mark, and gradually improve while maintaing the policy entropy.

 ## Training curves